 - Post-it Notes to cover the toilet sensor if auto-flush toilets are scary to them

 - Favorite snacks to bring into the parks

 Toddler-friendly trip itinerary

-Where to stay at Disney World with toddlers
+Where to stay at Disney World with babies and toddlers

 When choosing an on-site hotel that your toddler will love, you might want to look in the Value and Deluxe categories.
 Moderate theming is beautiful, just not super toddler-friendly.